tiprankstipranks

 The financial performance of our equity method investments and the performance of third-party services providers, upon which we rely but do not control, could adversely impact our results of operations.

 We have significant investments in businesses (primarily our 31.3% interest in TV Food Network) that we account for under the equity method of accounting.
-For the year ended December 31, 2023, our income from equity investments from TV Food Network was $177 million and we received cash distributions of $270 million.
-If the change in earnings and distributions from our equity investments are material in any year, those changes may have a material effect on our net income, cash flows, financial condition and liquidity.
-We do not control the day-to-day operations of our equity method investments or have the ability to cause them to pay dividends or make other payments or advances to their stockholders, including us, and thus the management of these businesses could impact our results of operations and cash flows.
+For the year ended December 31, 2024, our income from equity investments from TV Food Network was $144 million and we received cash distributions of $154 million.
+As of December 31, 2024, the book value of our ownership interest in TV Food Network was $857 million.
+If the changes in earnings and distributions from our equity investments are material in any year, those changes may have a material effect on our net income, cash flows, financial condition and liquidity.
+In addition, if the future prospects for the business change, those changes could have a material impact on the value of our interest.
+We do not control the day-to-day operations of our equity method investments or have the ability to cause them to pay dividends, make other payments or advances to their stockholders, including us, nor do we have the ability, in the case of TV Food Network, to cause them to provide us with long-term financial projections and thus the management of these businesses could impact our results of operations and cash flows as well as the value of investment recorded on our balance sheet.
 Additionally, these businesses are subject to laws, regulations, market conditions and other risks inherent in their operations.
-Any of these factors could adversely impact our results of operations, our cash flows and the value of our investment.
-In addition, we rely on a number of third parties service providers, including software providers and large technology companies, to enable or perform many core business operations, some of which are specialized services provided by small companies.
+In addition, we rely on a number of third-party service providers, including software providers and large technology companies, to enable or perform many core business operations, some of which are specialized services provided by small companies.
 If these providers are unable to meet our needs or change the way they perform their services, we could be adversely affected.

 Debt & Financing - Risk 2